Should Age and Gender Affect Pickleball Ratings? The Raw Truth

 Ratings should learn over time, not just freeze-frame every result.
 A snapshot isn’t a resume.

-Bottom line: Smart tagging and adaptive weighting can give us ratings that are accurate, fair, and context-aware, without baking in demographic bias or sympathy scoring.
+Net: Smart tagging and adaptive weighting can give us ratings that are accurate, fair, and context-aware, without baking in demographic bias or sympathy scoring.

 FAQ: Your Burning Questions, Answered